 Salicylic acid analysis is essential in several contexts:

-- Ensure the stability of formulations.
+- Ensure the stability of the formulations.

 - Controlling migration from food packaging